You think about it when you buy things, and when you go to work.

 - Transfer your high-interest credit card debt to a zero percent credit card.

-- Set up an automated debt reduction plan using a tool like Ready for Zero.
+- Set up a debt reduction plan using a tool like the Pay Off Debt app.

 The good thing about today’s financial world is that you can find the motivation once, set it all up, and then forget about it for a while.
 You don’t have to rely on discipline or trying harder next time.